deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 Sara very carefully *didn’t* snort or roll her eyes, or give any indication what she thought of Ava’s naive belief in heaven.
 Instead, when Ava drifted off again, looking at the distant black dot that was Adam turning around and beginning the last return leg of his swim, Sara prompted her to continue. "...So…?"

 Ava shook herself out of it.
-"So...
-I’m alive, aren’t I?
+"So...I’m alive, aren’t I?
 I’ve got the chance to do some of the things I’d regret not doing, and this was one of them."

 She looked back at the sunset.
 "Im glad I did.
 This is…" She smiled a little bashfully.
 “If I died tonight, my Heaven would be right here, exactly as we are.”